I am pretty tired of online events. I’d like to play trivia IRL.

 Can young children join in?

 This activity is geared toward adults.
 We recommend that you put your kids to bed, or in front of a video.
-It’s not like you don’t get to see them.
-It’s a pandemic.
-They go to school in your actual home.
+It’s not like you haven’t had a lot of together time this year.

 But my kids are exceptionally smart.